donnerhanson/compiler-construction-2021/lecture-by-lecture.md

 **Homework** is essential preparation for midterm and final but not graded.
 Ask any questions on the discussion forum. **Excursions** are optional.

-## Part 1: Lexing and Finite Automata
+## Part 1: Lexing, Finite Automata, Regular Expressions

 In the first week we find that automata are a good specification language to specify algorithms searching for patterns in text.